 A waitress came over to them and explained they are not permitted to kiss each other in the establishment.
 This surprised everyone, who left shortly after.
 It was disheartening to experience.

 In my opinion, this incident should not deter you from visiting Split or anywhere else in Croatia.
 Isolated incidents like this can happen anywhere.
 Many locals do in fact support homosexuality and equal rights for the LGBT community.

 I tell you this story only to illustrate why gay travelers in Croatia should still make sure they are in a safe environment before displaying any affection.

 Split Gay Travel Tips

-If you’re renting a car in Split, Auto Europe has some of the Best Car Rental Rates In Europe.
-You can also pick up your car in Split and leave it in Dubrovnik if you’re traveling between cities.
+Discover Cars is the best platform for finding a rental car in Split.
+You can even pick up your car in Split and leave it in Dubrovnik if you’re traveling between cities.

 Looking for cheap snacks?
-Head to Stari Pazar just outside the Old City.
+Head to Stari Pazar Green Market just outside the Old Town.
 Stari Pazar is an outdoor market that sells mostly fruit and dried goods.
 I grabbed some apples and berries for fuel to explore the city!

 Split Bus Station Tips

 The Split bus station is usually very busy and can be a bit confusing at first.
 The easiest thing to do upon arrival is to show your ticket to the information window attendant.
 They will know exactly what platform the bus is going to arrive on.